BorislavPetrovikj/Weather-app/README.md

+<a href="https://suspicious-gates-41ac94.netlify.app/">See it here</a>

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<a href="https://suspicious-gates-41ac94.netlify.app/">See it here</a>

 ## Available Scripts